 Divorce is never easy, even more so if you have children involved.
 But if you’ve decided a divorce is the only way out, make sure you’re completely prepared.

 Use this divorce checklist to ensure you’re taking the necessary steps to make the process as smooth as possible and reach the fairest outcome for everyone involved.
+If you have decided to proceed, talk with one of our family law attorneys.
 Here are some of the big items to check off your list:

 Are you sure?